larsrh/website/topics/crdt/03-lattices.md

 The reason is that a lattice also needs another operation: _meet_, the opposite of _join_.
 For sets, that would be intersection.
 But this is not relevant for now.
-So I'll start quietly using semilattice now.
+I'll just keep on writing lattice.

 ## There ...